 - Property damage.
 If elements such as snow, hail, wind, or fire damage your property, you may be able to get compensation for it.

-You’ll also want to require your tenants to have an insurance prior to lease signing as well.
+You’ll also want to require prospective tenants to have renters insurance prior to lease signing as well.
 A renter's insurance policy helps to protect tenant belongings against damage caused by fire and theft, for example.

 The last thing you want as a landlord is to scramble to locate emails or paperwork when looking for something.
 That can be a recipe for constant headache.